Toyota 2AZ-FE – Everything You Need To Know

 The new engine provided 161hp at 5,800rpm and 170lb/ft torque at 3,800rpm.
 The 2AZ-FSE was only ever provided in the Toyota Avensis.

-It featured the same bore and stroke as the other engines in the family, but Toyota produced new camshafts and pistons specifically for the FXE for their hybrid vehicles.
+It featured the same bore and stroke as the other engines in the family.
+However, Toyota produced new camshafts and pistons specifically for the FXE for their hybrid vehicles.

-Despite producing just 147hp and 138lb/ft torque, Toyota designed the FXE to improve efficiency, and when combined with the electric hybrid motor, it was capable of producing 211hp and 108lb/ft torque.
+Despite producing just 147hp and 138lb/ft torque, Toyota designed the FXE to improve efficiency.
+Combined with the electric hybrid motor, it could produce 211hp and 108lb/ft torque.

 Toyota went on to include the 2AZ-FXE engine in these hybrid cars in their range: